AskAlice/TTR-Tools/README.md

 Compiling
 -------
-Requires AutoHotKey, pandoc to convert readme.md to html (see line 31 of TTR-Tools.ahk).
+Requires AutoHotKey, pandoc to convert readme.md to html (see line 11 of Gui.ahk).
 To compile with the icon, use the "Convert .ahk to .exe" utility in the AutoHotKey installation.
 For debugging I like to use [SciTE4AutoHotkey](http://fincs.ahk4.net/scite4ahk/)

 Disclaimer
 -------